haard7/IR-Project-A20540508/README.md

-Note: To Run this project please refer the Readme.md file in respctive folders (crawler, indexer, and processor).There I have described in detail that how to run each component.
+**Note:** To Run this project please refer the Readme.md file in respective folders (crawler, indexer, and processor).There I have described in detail that how to run each component.
 Here you will only find the project Report.

 # Project Report

+#### Student Name: Haard Patel
+#### CWID: A20540508

 ## Abstract
 - There are three components developed in this projects which is aimed to articulate the end to end search engine functionality at small scale to understand how actually the web search engines work.